Showing posts with label scrawcrow. Show all posts

 It was heating up fast outside, and I would have gotten hot wearing my Wizard outfit.

-I think I would have made a very good wizard.
+I would have made a perfect wizard.

 I was spellbound by their performances.